nycmeshnet/docs/content/hardware/config.md

 Ports 1, 2, 3 and 4 can be used as LAN ports to run cables down to apartments.

 Finally, change the password.
-Go to System > Password, leave Old Password blank and type in New Password/Confirm Password type in the standard NYC Mesh password.
+Go to System > Password, leave Old Password blank and in New Password/Confirm Password, type in the standard NYC Mesh password.